harishrongala/Food_Choices/README.md

 Contributor:
 > BoraPajo works as an Assistant Professor at	Mercyhurst University, Erie, Pennsylvania, United States.

 This data set was posted on Kaggle.com under CCO Public domain license.
-For more info visit https://www.kaggle.com/borapajo/food-choices or @bora-pajo
+For more info visit https://www.kaggle.com/borapajo/food-choices